EarthEngineering/earthbox/README.md

   // ...
 ```

-Starting from version 2.0.5, in EarthBox artifacts () the following commands are equivalent:
+Starting from version 2.0.5, in EarthCli artifacts () the following commands are equivalent:

 ```
 instance.call('getBalance', accounts[0]);